skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Added input `min` and `max` properties to template vars.
+- Tweaked internal functions for looking up handlers by type
 - Fixed emptyValue handling!
 - Added `container.getTaggedElementValuesTrimmed(tags, trimPaths, or=true, wildcard=true)` which acts the same as `container.getTaggedElementValuesGrouped()` but allows us to automatically trim any of the provided paths before adding to the return structure.
 - Changed how template map ordering works.
 All elements assumed to have order of zero unless otherwise specified.
 So this may cause unexpected (but by design) results when mixing elements with and without order specified!